 By using double-cord packing, you will save time and trouble for taking another impression or for the necessity for remakes due to the lack of visibility of margins.

 When using the double-cord packing technique, you can see more patients instead of re-taking impressions.
-Your patient will not have to return to your office to remove the temporary crown or go through the hassle of taking another impression.
+Therefore, your patient will not have to return to your office to remove the temporary crown or go through the hassle of taking another impression.

 Please pack the small cord first, then the large cord on top of it, still under the margins.
 Please wait for 5-6 minutes before removing them and taking impressions.
 This is true when taking Trios, iTero, True Definition, Cerec, or other digital impressions.